wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hbase-provision-vnet.md

 **To create a resource group**

-1. Sign in to the [Azure Preview portal](https://manage.windowsazure.cn).
+1. Sign in to the [Azure Management Portal](https://manage.windowsazure.cn).
 2. Click **NEW**, click **Management**, and then click **Resource group**.
 3. Type or select the following values: